Sadaf-Tariq/pp3-color-code-breaker/README.md

   * There are several options given to user to exit the game
   * user can exit the game when still in the play or when on menu page

+# Future Features
+  * Score calculation based on level difficulty

+  * Number of attempts veried according to level difficulty

+  * Options to play solo, with computer or another player

 # Technologies Used